6. Sizing GUI Components

 can grab some of the remaining available space.
 But it's only the Space

-children that grabs it by default, and by default they grab equally much of it.
-But all this can be changed with the configuration method .size()
+children that grabs it by default, and by default they all grab equally much of it.
+But all this can be changed with the configuration method .grow()

 on the children.
 Let's go through how this works in detail.